Evan Rachel Wood names Marilyn Manson in abuse allegations: ‘I am done living in fear of retaliation’

 “By the time I realized I was in a bad situation, I felt completely trapped and terrified for my life,” Wood said in the hearing.
 She stated that Warner had isolated her from friends and family, monitored her cell phone and online activities, and “would not allow me to sleep until I participated in acts of fear, pain, torture and humiliation, which I felt powerless to stop.”

-Warner abruptly ended an interview with Metal Hammer magazine in September after he was asked about Woods’ testimonies.
+Warner abruptly ended an interview with Metal Hammer magazine in September after he was asked about Wood’s testimonies.
 The publication sent Warner’s representatives a list of follow-up questions, in response to which they issued a lengthy statement denying any wrongdoing.

 Read more: